 Let me just ask how did you get through medical school and not ‘believe’ in evolution?
 How do you teach at Johns Hopkins and not know the most recent findings on homosexuality?

-Never mind, I know.
-Because you are so steeped in your personal prejudice, your personal bias you fail to step out of your box.
+How is it possible for presumably educated people to be so steeped in personal prejudice, personal bias they fail entirely to step out of their own box.
 I do not give two plugged nickels how many surgeries you perform successfully every year.
 Personally?
 I wouldn’t allow you to attempt to put the head back on my Barbie doll.

 I think SCOTUS is going to find in favor of Ms. Windsor, I think they will find section 3 unconstitutional and strike down DOMA.
 This will mean we still have a very long ways to go, each state will still be putting the rights of our fellow citizens to a vote but it is at least one step in the right direction.